wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

 Python development before.
 Some of these tools may already be setup on your Mac, but reinstalling them causes no harm, skip the parts you are sure you already have.

+If you have never installed Postgres on your Mac (or don't mind fully deleting any Postgres that you have already installed on your Mac), these instructions should take an hour or so to complete.

 1. Install the Chrome browser for Mac

-1. Open the Mac "App Store" app, and download Apple's Xcode, which includes "c" language compilers and native git integration.
+1. Open the Mac "App Store" app, and download the current version of Apple's Xcode, which includes "c" language compilers and native git integration.
+This download also includes Apple's Xcode IDE for MacOS and iOS native development.

+    **Note: Xcode requires about 30 GB of diskspace, if you don't have much that room on your Mac, it is sufficient to download only the "Xcode Command Line Tools", but you need to sign up as an apple developer to do that.
+Download (the latest version of) "Command Line Tools (macOS 10.14) for Xcode 10" at
+    [https://developer.apple.com/download/more/](https://developer.apple.com/download/more/)  These tools only require 185 MB of disk space.
+If you choose to download only the tools, skip on to Step 6.**

+    If you have enough disk space, it is much easier to just install all of Xcode (including the full Xcode IDE) from the app store:
     ![ScreenShot](images/DownloadXcodeFromAppStore.png)

 1. Start xcode (you can find it with Spotlight, or in the Application folder)

     ![ScreenShot](images/FindXcode.png)

-1. When prompted, download the "Additional Components" tools (takes a while)
+1. When prompted, download the "Additional Components" (the Command Line Tools).
+This takes a many minutes to complete.

-1. When you get to Welcome to Xcode, quit out of the app.
-(For the WeVoteServer, we only need the command line tools that come with Xcode, which is Apple's IDE for MacOS and iOS native development.)
+1. When you get to "Welcome to Xcode", quit out of the app.
+(For the WeVoteServer, we only need the command line tools that come with Xcode.)

     ![ScreenShot](images/WelcomeToXcode.png)